ssledz/ssledz.github.io/source/_posts/2016-05-15-oracle-certified-associate-java-se-8-programmer-1z0-808-exam-review.markdown

 * [Aggregate Operations](https://docs.oracle.com/javase/tutorial/collections/streams/index.html)
 * [Default Methods](https://docs.oracle.com/javase/tutorial/java/IandI/defaultmethods.html)

-In spite of my experience as a java programmer I decided to spent some time to learn more about ``java 8`` to ensure that I will really pass the exam.
+In spite of my experience as a java programmer I decided to spend some time to learn more about ``java 8`` to ensure that I would really pass the exam.

 My journey I have started with the book: [Oca: Oracle Certified Associate Java Se 8 Programmer I Study Guide: Exam 1z0-808](https://www.goodreads.com/book/show/23059696-oca?from_search=true&search_version=service).
 It took me some time, I think one month, to go through all chapters.